oscal-compass/compliance-trestle/docs/trestle_author.md

     </details>

   - <details>
-      <summary><b>headers - Validate documents headers only against a global or a specific template </b></summary>
+      <summary><b>headers - Validate only the headers against a global or a specific template </b></summary>

-    ## Validate documents headers only against a global or a specific template
+    ## Validate only the headers against a global or a specific template.

     In this section we describe the functionality of `trestle author headers` command.

-    Trestle author headers supports a slightly different usecase than that of `docs` and `folders` above: some content is governed, however, the content is non-standardized.
+    Trestle author headers supports a slightly different usecase than that of `docs` and `folders` above as only the YAML headers will be validated.
+    This command can be useful when one does not care about the markdown structure and might want to use global templates (templates that are shared across multiple tasks).

     With `headers` template folder can contain both .md and .drawio files and each file will be validated against the template that matches the extension.
     Also `headers` allow user to have `global` templates that can be shared across multiple tasks.